Sandeep-712/Sandeep-712/README.md

 - Backend development with Golang.

 ## 👯 I’m looking to collaborate on:
-- Frontend projects using React and Backedn projects which challenge me.
+- Frontend projects using React and Backend projects which challenge me.
 - Open-source initiatives in web development.

 ## 🤔 I’m looking for help with: